matstep0/RL4PQC/README.md

 ### 3. Further tweaking

 #### Config
-A minimal working file with brief description of each hyperparameter is available at config/config_template.yaml; copy it and tweak the few fields.
+A minimal working file with brief description of each hyperparameter is available at config/config_template.yaml; copy it and tweak the fields.
 That file serves only as quick test run.
 A truly “optimal” config schema will depend on ongoing experimentation, check the files for experiments too lookup for example config.
 Note that with extensive numbers of hyperparameters this is not easily achievable and training is resource-intensive.

 #### Plugging in a new quantum architecture